 Available from age 55 - you don’t need to retire when purchasing your annuity.

-You can’t change your mind – once your annuity payment has commenced; you can’t change the options you have chosen if your circumstances change.
+You can’t change your mind – once your annuity payments have started you can’t change the options you have chosen.

 You can’t cash in your annuity – you can’t swap your annuity for a lump sum if you decide it isn’t right for you.

-Little flexibility - if you want more flexibility about how much of your pension fund you want to take as income and when, an annuity may not be right for you.
+Little flexibility - if you need more flexibility around how much of your pension fund you take as income and when, an annuity may not be right for you.

 No growth potential – your annuity rate will not benefit from future stock market growth.

-You may get back less than you put in – if you die in the early years of your annuity plan, the total income you receive may be less than the pension fund used to purchase the annuity, dependent upon the options you choose.
+You may get back less than you put in – if you die in the early years of your annuity, the total income you receive may be less than the pension fund used to buy it.
+This depends on the options you choose.

 What to consider if choosing an annuity

-Converting your pension savings into an income for retirement is a significant and irreversible decision, so it’s important to shop around for a deal that provides you with the best possible income for life.
+Converting your pension savings into an income for retirement is an irreversible decision.
+So, it’s important to shop around for a deal that gives you with the best possible income for life.
 Remember, you don’t have to accept the offer given to you by your current pension provider.
-You may find that you can secure a higher annuity rate by comparing quotes from several annuity providers.
+You may find you can get a higher annuity rate by comparing quotes from several annuity providers.

 Looking for support?

-Choosing which retirement option is right for you can be confusing and it’s an important decision to make.
-Because opting for a lifetime annuity is a permanent decision, its vital to understand what you’re buying, so you can make a choice that you are confident in for the long-term.
+Choosing which retirement option is right for you can be confusing.
+Opting for a lifetime annuity is a permanent decision so it’s vital you understand what you’re buying.
+This will enable you can make a choice that you are confident in for the long-term.

-Our friendly customer service team can provide you with support in completing your application, helping guide you through the process from start to finish.
+Our friendly customer service team can provide you with support in completing your application.
+They can help guide you through the process from start to finish.
 As a non-advised service, we can’t provide you with financial advice.

 We recommend the following government service: